-The 8-inch front wheels and 10-inch rear wheels allow the self-propelled mower to handle most yards, and 3-in-1 cutting options offer the ability to mulch, bag, or side-discharge the cut grass.
-The deck of the mower sets to one of seven different height positions and Greenworks’ Smart Cut technology adjusts the power output of the mower to enhance power or increase battery run time, depending on the thickness of the grass.
+Featuring 8-inch front wheels and 10-inch rear wheels, this self-propelled mower can handle most yards.
+Its 3-in-1 cutting options offer the ability to mulch, bag, or side-discharge the cut grass.
+The deck of the mower sets to one of seven different height positions to best suit the user’s grass preferences.

 The user controls this mower with a squeeze bar and can choose to mulch, bag, or side-discharge cut grass for optimal versatility.
 The 8-inch front wheels and 10-inch rear wheels make it easier to run the self-propelled lawn mower over bumpy or uneven ground and to avoid struggling to keep the blade from hitting the ground.